Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Some thoughts on this recipe:

-While the original recipe offer the option of using heirloom tomatoes sliced, I wondered how well that would work when you tossed the salad before serving.
+The original recipe offer the option of using heirloom tomatoes sliced, I wondered how well that would work when you tossed the salad before serving and why I suggested large dice.

-And finally, should you be remiss and not have a jar of Quick Pickled Onions in your refrigerator, feel free to substitute 1/4 c diced red onion and 1 T red wine vinegar.
+And, should you be remiss and not have a jar of Quick Pickled Onions in your refrigerator, feel free to substitute 1/4 c diced red onion and 1 T red wine vinegar and 1/2 t sugar.

 Ingredients needed for this recipe: